Learn About Investing in Park City, Utah, Real Estate

 The nightly rental number is only as accurate as the listing agent puts the information into the MLS - search all properties, and if you have any questions, feel free to contact me to discuss the options.

-Homes: When investing in Park City homes, it should be noted that they may or may not allow for short-term rentals.
+Homes: When investing in Park City homes for sale, it should be noted that they may or may not allow for short-term rentals.
 The location and proximity to the ski resort will play a significant role in the property value and rental possibilities.
 If you would like to double-check if a home can be rented for nightly rentals, here's a map for Park City Nightly Rentals.

 Condos: Condos for sale can be found throughout Park City.
 The homeowner association fees start at around $350 per month and increase to over $50,000 per year.
 The HOA fees will be subtracted from your gross revenue, so paying attention to the fees when considering purchasing a Park City condo is essential.
 The HOA can also add value to the property by keeping it in good condition and providing additional amenities, making renting easier.